Pac (wrestler): European competition (2004–2012)

+By the age of 16, Satterley had wrestled with backyard wrestling promotions TWXW in Gateshead and FXW in Middlesbrough, as well as the promotions Scarborough Wrestling Alliance in Scarborough and Essex Championship Wrestling in Essex.
+Even as one of the younger wrestlers in the group, his technical ability and athleticism ensured he was always in the most entertaining matches.
+Many of the FXW roster went on to form 3Count Wrestling (3CW), to which he would later return.
+He started training as a wrestler on a more permanent basis at the age of 18 at St Joseph's Hall in Gateshead, which he later described as "pretty much the only wrestling school in the area".
+He was trained by Mark Sloan.

-Satterley made his debut at Independent Wrestling Federation on 27 March 2004, under the ring name Pac, losing to Assassin.
+Satterley made his debut under the ring name Pac at Independent Wrestling Federation on 27 March 2004, losing to Assassin.
 For the first two years of his career, he wrestled mainly for IWF and 3 Count Wrestling.
 He won his first championship on 26 August 2005 when he teamed up with Harry Pain to defeat Chris Prime.
-In 2006 he began to wrestle all across Britain and Europe.

-Satterley later performed in British promotion 3 Count Wrestling.
-He debuted on 14 October 2005 and defeated EdEn and Falcon in the opening match.
-Pac then went on to capture the 3CW North East Championship on 24 February 2006.
+In 2006, he began to wrestle all across Britain and Europe.
+He later performed in 3 Count Wrestling, where he debuted on 14 October 2005 and defeated EdEn and Falcon in the opening match.
+Pac went on to capture the 3CW North East Championship on 24 February 2006.
 He then captured the 3CW Triple Crown Championship at an ICW event, which he held for 110 days.
 Pac was defeated in his last 3CW match by Liam Thomson on 30 April 2010.

-Pac made his debut for International Pro Wrestling: United Kingdom in April 2006, wrestling for the IPW:UK Title on his debut, coming up short in a triple threat against Leroy Kincaide and champion and match winner Martin Stone.
-He later had two more shots at the top title in IPW:UK against Stone and then against Andy Boy Simmonz but came up short.
-After a September 2006 triple threat against Kevin Steen and El Generico, the two Canadian wrestlers recommended Satterley to PWG head-booker Super Dragon and as covered below, he made his PWG debut two months later as a result of this match.
+Pac made his debut for International Pro Wrestling: United Kingdom in April 2006, wrestling for the IPW:UK Title on his debut, losing in a triple threat against Leroy Kincaide and champion and match winner Martin Stone.
+He later had two more opportunities at the top title in IPW:UK, against Stone and then against Andy Boy Simmonz, but would lose both.
+After a September 2006 triple threat against Kevin Steen and El Generico, the two Canadian wrestlers recommended Satterley to PWG head-booker Super Dragon.
+He made his PWG debut two months later as a result.

 After joining One Pro Wrestling in May 2006, Pac became the first-ever Openweight Champion on 26 November after winning a battle royal.
 He successfully retained the title on several occasions before losing it to James Wallace on 30 June 2007 in a match that started immediately after Pac retained the title in a four-way match.
 On 29 December, Pac failed to reclaim the title after losing to then-champion Darren Burridge.